EyitoCODE/python/README.md

 # python
-Where I keep all my pyhton codes. scripts
+Where I keep all my python codes/scripts.

+Heres is the list of completed codes:
+1. Calculator
+2.
+3.
+4.
+5.
+6.